What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 what is the best cardio workout?

 Alex and I have always been fans of working out together.
-There are many incredible benefits of working out with your partner.
+There are many incredible benefits to working out with your partner.

-In this section, we will outline (in great detail) the details of our experiment.
+In this section, we will outline (in great detail) the specifics of our experiment.

 We discuss the goal of the experiment, our hypothesis, the workouts we did, and the variables that we controlled to get accurate results.